-Each offset $t_{off}$ (and thus augmented takeover request) generates one additional sample.
-We gain many samples by moving the augmented takeover request frame-by-frame from the actual takeover request until the takeover is complete.
-More importantly, we get many diverse scenarios in our dataset, many of which have not been captured otherwise.

-With the proposed augmentation scheme, we get datasets vastly larger in size, as depicted in Table~\ref{tab:data-size}.
+Figure \ref{fig:data_aug} illustrates our data augmentation scheme.
+We term each take-over event in the CDS dataset a \textit{raw sample}.
+Each raw sample has annotated timestamps corresponding to the take-over request ($t_{tor}$), as well as the time taken by the driver to get their eyes on the road ($t_{eyes}$), hands on the wheel ($t_{hands}$) and foot on the pedals ($t_{foot}$) after the TOR as shown in Figure \ref{fig:d8-data-aug-1}.
+We wish to learn a model that maps a 2 second window of driver activity prior to the TOR to the take-over times, $\{t_{eyes}, t_{hands}, t_{foot}\}$.

+The raw samples alone are insufficient to train a machine learning model from scratch.
+We thus mine \textit {augmented training samples} from each takeover event as shown in Figure \ref{fig:d8-data-aug-2}.
+An augmented training sample is characterized by an augmented TOR at time $t_{off}$ after the actual $t_{tor}$.
+We use a 2 second window of driver activity before the augmented TOR as the input to the model while the corresponding takeover times are given by $\{t_{eyes} - t_{off}, t_{hands} - t_{off}, t_{foot} - t_{off}\}$.
+If the driver’s hands, eyes, or foot are already in position at $t_{tor}$ + $t_{off}$, the corresponding takeover time is set to 0.

+An augmented training sample maps the driver's state at an intermediate timestamp during the takeover event, to their reaction times from that timestamp.
+While this doesn't correspond to an actual TOR, it still serves as useful data for training our TOT prediction model as we show in Section \ref{sec:d8-ablation}.
+Intuitively, the driver can be expected to be less and less distracted by a non-driving activity as $t_{off}$ is increased, leading to shorter takeover times.
+Thus the augmented samples provide additional instances where the driver is increasingly prepared to takeover control from the vehicle.

+We capture data at a frame rate of 30 Hz.
+Thus, $t_{off}$ can be varied from 0 to the maximum of $\{t_{eyes}, t_{hands}, t_{foot}\}$ using increments of 1/30 seconds to yield multiple augmented samples per takeover event.
 The augmentation scheme is only applied to the training split.
 The validation and test splits are left untouched for accurate evaluation.